-- Minors: No one under the age of 18 is allowed as a visitor at this time.
+- Minors: At this time, only those 18 and over are permitted to visit.
 Exceptions may apply (such as for end-of-life or other critical times) and will be reviewed by the care team.

-Visiting coronavirus patients (or patients with coronavirus symptoms)
+Visiting COVID-19 positive patients (or patients with coronavirus symptoms)

 - To protect you and our patients, visitors are not allowed.
 However, our care team will always compassionately consider the circumstances of each patient and are encouraged to adjust these guidelines – particularly for end-of-life situations.